 For more information about these bans, visit the Public Transport Victoria website.

 Tobacco reforms affecting applications for specialist tobacconist certification

-Further information on the changes to the law affecting certified applications for specialist tobacconist certifications can be found at the Certified specialist tobacconists section of this site.
+See certified specialist tobacconists for further information on the changes to the law affecting applications for specialist tobacconist certifications.

 Shopper loyalty and rewards schemes must now exclude tobacco product purchases